Mesmero: Fictional character biography

 Mesmero has encountered the X-Men on a few other occasions as well as teams such as X-Factor, and the Dark Riders.
-The Dark Riders intended to kill him, as they believe he was weak.
+The Dark Riders intend to kill him, as they believe him to be weak.
 Mesmero uses his powers to convince them they had thrown him off a high ledge.
 With Alpha Flight, Mesmero takes over the minds of the junior members and is eventually stopped by the senior ones.